epa058/Lichtenberg-Figures/README.md

 # Lichtenberg Figures

-*Currently working on a dielectric breakdown model algorithm.
-I GOT IT!*

 This algorithm was developed in an attempt to best simulate the behaviour of an electric current travelling through an inhomogeneous, insulating material following dielectric breakdown.

 The folder **Source Codes (Attempt 1)** contains Python scripts of my first attempt.
 After working on the single-branch algorithm, I mistakenly implemented depth-first search (DFS) rather than breadth-first search (BFS) for my multi-branch algorithm (I'm no CS major).
 In the end, my friend Shan Gao helped me develop the final, multi-branch BFS version of this algorithm.